diavor01/CS40-HW1-final/README.md

    -  they allow for atom equality, which is essential for comparing the injected sequences

 **File Descriptions:**
+-  main.c:
--  main.c: checks the type of input received and passes it on to the restoration function
+    -  checks the type of input received and passes it on to the restoration function
--  readaline.c and its header file: reads a corrupted line of text at a time.
+-  readaline.c and its header file:
+    -  reads a corrupted line of text at a time.
 A line can contain any ASCII characters (including NULL) and is guaranteed to end with "\n"
--  functions.c and its header file: represent helper functions for the restoration function
+-  functions.c and its header file:
--  restoration.c and its header file: the file responsible for the restoration process from a corrupted plain file to a p5 pgm file
--  conversion.c and its header file: helper file that includes functions to convert the sequence of numbers to binary and write both the contents and header to a p5 format
+    -  helper file that includes functions to convert the sequence of numbers to binary and write both the contents and header to a p5 format as well as assembliny and interpretating the matrix of bytes
+-  restoration.c and its header file:
+    -  the file responsible for the restoration process from a corrupted plain file to a p5 pgm file

 **Architecture:**
 -  For readaline, we will be using a pointer to char called buffer to store the characters.
 Buffer stops receiving input when finding the endline character.